Skip to content

 Customer relationship: How does a business intend to get to its customers and how to keep those customers and maintain a good and mutual benefit relationship that will last long?
 In short, this building block addresses customer relationship matters.

-Channel: This section is all about how to deliver what your offering to the customers.
+Channel: This section is all about how to deliver what you’re offering to the customers.
 If it’s a service that you offer, how can your customers receive this service?
 If it’s a product you produce, how can you sell the product to your customer?

 Revenue streams: How do you capture the most value from your customers?
 In other words, how do you generate revenue from selling your product or offering your services?
 Are you going to give some portion free and receive some revenue when some of the customers upgrade as most Internet companies do nowadays?
 Is it going to be a one-time payment or a subscription payment, like Netflix?
 This building block is especially important for the survival of your business.